 The science behind Skinny Coffee Club doesn’t support the dramatic weight loss results they claim.
 You might lose a little weight, but it won’t drop off as quickly as the company claims.

-The user comments posted on retail sites were a mixed bag, with about 50 percent of them rating the product at two stars or below on Amazon’s five-star scale.
+The user comments posted on retail sites were a mixed bag, with about 13 percent rating the product at two stars or below on Amazon’s five-star scale.
 And, on the Holland & Barrett (a health store in the UK) website, the overall rating for the product is just three stars.
 Complaints had to do with the product being ineffective, the taste, and the price.

 Skinny Coffee Club and Weight Loss